TurtleEngr/gitproj/test/outline.md

 ## Variable Naming Convention

-* Globals that came from command line, config files, or external to the scripts, begin with "gp" (global paramater).
+* Globals that came from command line, config files, or external to the scripts, begin with "gp" (global parameter).
 For example: gpVAR (if they are not already defined before script (#7), set the initial value to files #1 through #6.
 The command line option can always set the value (#7)